AdamSL394/GetGiphywitit/README.md

 ## Running Tests/Instructions
 Open the file in  your browser (preferably google chrome) to test the code.
 This will show a page with buttons and an input for adding new button topics.
-When the buttons are clicked on gifs 5 gips will be brought back under that category.
-Clicking on the gips will start and stop the animation.
+When the buttons are clicked on  5 gifs will be brought back under that category.
+Clicking on the gifs will start and stop the animation.

 ## Built with:
 <ol>